Planning your visit

 Toilets: There are public toilets in the shopping centre

-Find out even more about this fascinating city on the Visit Reading website.
+Find out even more about this fascinating town on the Visit Reading website.

 - Walking and dog walking